uscensusbureau/citysdk/docs/citysdk.census.md

 **Parameters**

-**request**: , Makes a call to the Census TigerWeb API for Geometry.
+**request**: `object`, Makes a call to the Census TigerWeb API for Geometry.
 Our spatial reference is 4326

-**callback**: , Makes a call to the Census TigerWeb API for Geometry.
+**callback**: `function`, Makes a call to the Census TigerWeb API for Geometry.
 Our spatial reference is 4326